afaraone/anagram/README.md

 # Anagram Solver Tech Test
 A simple web API that returns all possible anagrams for a given word.
 It uses word entries from this [link](http://codekata.com/data/wordlist.txt).
 Made as a tech test for Apolitical.

+## Time Taken
+In total, this task took me around 2 hours.
+If you'd like to see how far I got at the 1 hour mark please click [here](https://github.com/afaraone/anagram/commit/644d57f5ef4813b54a8c4e840b84090c41978523).

+## Tech Stack
+ - NodeJS + Request Package
+ - Mocha, Chai, Sinon for testing

 ## Setup
  - Clone the repository.
  - Run `npm install` to install dependencies.
-This will install testing frameworks (Mocha, Chai, Sinon) and create `anagrams.txt` file.
+This will install testing frameworks (Mocha, Chai, Sinon) and create `anagrams.txt`.

 ## Use
+This app uses the `anagrams.txt` as a dictionary to check for any anagrams.
+It can be used in the CLI and on a server.
  ### In CLI
  - Run `node`
  - Run `const solver = require('./src/solver')`